johannebert/laravel-spam-protector/README.md

 ## Security

-If you discover any security related issues, please email johannmike.ebert@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email johann.ebert@gmail.com instead of using the issue tracker.

 ## Credits

-- [Johann-Mike Ebert][link-author]
+- [Johann Ebert][link-author]
 - [All Contributors][link-contributors]

 ## License